 Analyze Data & Feedback

-WordPress Traffic Blueprint – Summary
+WordPress Web Traffic Blueprint – Summary

-Once you implement the above strategies, all you have to do is rinse and repeat, fine-tuning and refining your methods as you go to grow your traffic and improve your results.
+All you have to do once you implement the above strategies is rinse and repeat, fine-tuning and refining your methods as you go to grow your traffic and improve your results.

 In summary:

-- Begin with an expertly configured WordPress site backed by solid marketing, technical and business systems,
+- Begin with an expertly configured WordPress site backed by good marketing, technical and business systems,

 - Promote any new solutions, products or services using your existing channels and strategies to generate additional streams of traffic,